Whether you are completely new to the subject or just in need of a refresher, this program

 AP Physics This course is designed for students who will be taking advanced or AP high school physics in the fall.
 Students will be expected to have taken introductory physics or be somewhat familiar with basic kinematics, Newton's laws, and energy and momentum.
 In addition, students should be familiar with trigonometry.
 We will review kinematics in 1D and 2D, Newton's laws, and energy and momentum, and go more into depth on these topics.
 In addition, we will discuss vectors and possibly introduce calculus in a physics setting.
 By the end of the course, students should have the problem solving tools to approach advanced problems in high school physics.

 Introduction to Universe Introduction to Universe is an introductory course in astronomy with no prerequisites (except introductory algebra).
-The course will cover fundamental topics in modern cosmology: big bang, inflation, expansion of Universe, and recent advancements.
+The course will cover fundamental topics in modern astronomy: our Sun, life in the solar system, telescopes, spacecrafts, galaxies, black holes, AGNs, quasars, big bang, expansion of Universe, and recent advancements.
 The origins of stars, planets, and exoplanets (newly discovered planetary systems outside our solar system) will be discussed as well.
 After taking this course, a student will have gained a good understanding of our place in Universe.

 Pre-Calculus This course is designed for students who will be taking a high school pre-calculus course in the fall.
 We will examine several different types of functions, their properties, their behaviors, and their uses.
 In this context we will also introduce trigonometric functions and other basic topics in trigonometry.